yuvaldori/gigaspaces-wiki-jekyll/xap102/asynchronous-persistency-with-the-mirror.markdown

 {% note %}
 The Mirror Service may receive replication events from multiple active primary partitions.
 Each active partition sends its operations to the Mirror service via a dedicated replication channel.
 The Mirror handles incoming replication requests simultaneously.
 Every Primary Space sending its operations to the Mirror Service in the same order the operations have been executed allowing the Mirror preserve the consistency of the data within the data source.
 {% endnote %}

+{% note %}
+In the case of transactions that leverage batch operations, a single redo log entry will contain the total number of objects under that batch operation.
+So if for instance we have transaction that writes batches of 50 and a  `bulk-size` of 100 the mirror service will push 5000 objects to the datasource on every cycle since this will be considered as 100 entries of 50 objects each.
+This is different than non-transactional operations which can be group at the object level i.e. in the same example as above this would be 100 objects pushed to the datasource per cycle.
+{% endnote %}

 The Data-Grid Space settings would look like this: